Yankee Stadium: Accessibility and transportation

 Yankee Stadium is accessible by car via the Major Deegan Expressway (I-87), with connections to the Cross Bronx Expressway (I-95), Bruckner Expressway (I-278), and other highways and roads.
 Aside from existing parking lots and garages serving the stadium, construction for additional parking garages is planned.
 The New York State Legislature agreed to $70 million in subsidies for a $320 million parking garage project.
 On October 9, 2007, the New York City Industrial Development Agency approved $225 million in tax-exempt bonds to finance construction of three new parking garages that will have 3,600 new parking spaces, and renovation of the existing 5,569 parking spaces nearby.
 Plans initially called for a fourth new garage, but this was eliminated before the final approval.
 The garages will be built (and renovated) by the Community Initiatives Development Corporation of Hudson, a nonprofit entity that will use the parking revenue to repay the bonds and pay a $3 million yearly land lease to the City of New York.
 Parking is expected to cost $25 per game.
+To enhance security and expedite entry, Yankee Stadium implemented a clear bag policy, allowing only transparent bags of specific dimensions for easier inspection and quicker access.

 Non-baseball uses

 Soccer

 As part of the 2012 World Football Challenge, Chelsea played Paris Saint-Germain on July 22, 2012, in the first soccer match at Yankee Stadium, the match ended in a 1–1 tie, before a crowd of 38,202.
 The Stadium hosted another soccer match between A.C.
 Milan and Real Madrid on August 8, 2012.
 Real Madrid won 5–1, before a crowd of 49,474.
 Chelsea also played Manchester City there on May 25, 2013, which ended in a 5–3 win for City.
 On June 11, 2013, Spain defeated the Republic of Ireland 2–0 in a friendly match at the stadium.

-On April 21, 2014, it was announced that New York City FC, a Major League Soccer expansion team owned jointly by the New York Yankees and Manchester City, would play in Yankee Stadium from 2015 until their new stadium is built.
+On April 21, 2014, it was announced that New York City FC, a Major League Soccer expansion team owned jointly by the New York Yankees and Manchester City, would play in Yankee Stadium from 2015 until Etihad Park is completed in 2027.
 NYCFC played their first game at Yankee Stadium on March 15, 2015.
 Because of the unique dimensions of the Yankee Stadium field, the playing surface of the soccer pitch is 110 yards (100 m) long by 70 yards (64 m) wide—the smallest field in all of Major League Soccer, and close to the smallest allowed by International Football Association Board guidelines.

 Despite having soccer matches played in Yankee Stadium, it is not approved for CONCACAF matches, most notability for the CONCACAF Champions League, meaning that any CONCACAF match that has New York City FC playing in it would be required to be played at another stadium.